-To date, our primary sources of liquidity have been net cash provided by operating activities, proceeds from preferred stock and common stock issuances, including our recent initial public offering ("IPO") of common stock, 2021 private placement of common stock and proceeds from long-term debt.
+To date, our primary sources of liquidity have been net cash provided by operating activities, proceeds from equity issuances and long-term debt.

-Our primary use of liquidity has been acquisitions of businesses.
-For a description of our recent acquisitions, see Note 3 in the notes to the consolidated financial statements included in this Annual Report on Form 10-K. Absent significant deterioration of market conditions, we expect that working capital requirements, capital expenditures, acquisitions, the Company's stock repurchase program (discussed below), debt servicing and lease obligations will be our principal needs for liquidity going forward.
-During the year ended December 31, 2021, we completed five acquisitions for total consideration of \$367.1 million.
-During the year ended December 31, 2020, we completed nine acquisitions for total consideration of \$415.3 million.
+Our primary use of liquidity through 2021 was primarily associated with acquisitions of businesses.
+Subsequent to 2021, we have utilized liquidity for items such as strategic investments in the ongoing transformation of our business and infrastructure, our recent business acquisition of Kickserv and share repurchases authorized through our Repurchase Program.
+For a description of our recent acquisitions, see Note 3.
+Acquisitions in the notes to the consolidated financial statements included in this Annual Report on Form 10-K. Absent significant deterioration of market conditions, we expect that working capital requirements, capital expenditures, acquisitions, the Company's Repurchase Program (as defined below), debt servicing and lease obligations will be our principal needs for liquidity going forward.

-As of December 31, 2022, we had cash, cash equivalents and restricted cash of \$95.8 million, \$190.0 million of available borrowing capacity under our Revolver (as defined below) and \$543.1 million outstanding under our Term Loans (as defined below).
-We believe that our existing cash, cash equivalents and restricted cash, availability under our Credit Facilities (as defined below) and our cash flows from operations will be sufficient to fund our working capital requirements and planned capital expenditures, and to service our debt obligations for at least the next twelve months.
-However, our future working capital requirements will depend on many factors, including our rate of revenue growth, the timing and size of future acquisitions and the timing of introductions of new products and services.
+As of December 31, 2023, we had cash, cash equivalents and restricted cash of \$96.2 million, \$190.0 million of available borrowing capacity under our Revolver (as defined below) and \$537.6 million outstanding under our Term Loans (as defined below).
+We believe that our existing cash, cash equivalents and restricted cash, availability under our Credit Facilities, and our cash flows from operations will be sufficient to fund our working capital requirements and planned capital expenditures, and to service our debt obligations for at least the next twelve months.
+However, our future working capital requirements will depend on many factors, including our rate of revenue growth, the timing and size of future acquisitions, and the timing of introductions of new products and services.
 We expect to consummate acquisitions of complementary businesses in the future that could require us to seek additional equity or debt financing.
 Additional funds may not be available on terms favorable to us, or at all.
 If we are unable to raise additional funds when desired, our business, financial condition and results of operations could be adversely affected.
 See Part I, Item 1A.
 "Risk Factors."